- Follow The Disciple's Road on WordPress.com

 A Lesson Samuel Didn’t Learn

 Of all of Israel’s great spiritual leaders, none rises any higher than Samuel.
-He was a prophet.
-He was a priest.
-He was the last of Israel’s Judges, the series of men who led the nation before its time of … Continue reading
+He was a prophet, a priest, and the last of Israel’s Judges.
+He personally anointed the nation’s first two kings (Saul and David), and two books from … Continue reading

-Posted in Children, Family, Fatherhood, God's Work, Husbands, Leadership, Marriage, Ministry, Motherhood, Parenting, Sin, Youth
+Posted in Aging, Backsliding, Children, Discernment, Discipline, Elderly, Faithfulness, Family, Fatherhood, God's Holiness, God's Work, Headship, Husbands, Influence, Leadership, Marriage, Ministry, Motherhood, Parenting, Pastors, Sin, Youth

 Tagged Hannah dedicating Samuel to God, Hophni and Phinehas, Israel's high priest Eli, learning from the mistakes of a previous generation, lost men in the ministry, Samuel's circuit as judge, the death of Eli, the Philistines capturing the Ark of the Covenant, the tabernacle at Shiloh, those who do not learn from the past are doomed to repeat it, unsaved men in the ministry, Were Hophni and Phinehas lost?, Were Hophni and Phinehas saved?, Why did Israel want a king?